-T 1.
-1. India, Introduction to Meaning, process and factors of socialization.
-GEG 1 Val - Ed - dia Social Agencies of Education and their educative role.
+India, Introduction to Meaning, process and factors of socialization.
+Social Agencies of Education and their educative role.
 3 SEC 1 Value Education Introduction to Meaning and Concept, Needs of Value Education.
 Concepts of Values in a Pluralist Society.
 Concept, Needs of Morality, Role of Parents to Facilitate Children's Moral Development.
 Importance of Values in the Classroom, Inculcation of Values among the students.
 Role of the teachers to facilitate moral development among the pupils.
 4 CC 8 Educational Sociology-II Introduction to meaning, process and factors of socialization.
 Role of the Patents and the Teachers in the process of socialization.
 Students will learn meaning and types of social control, Agencies of Social Control.
 Introduction to meaning, types, causes and factors of Social Mobility and Mobility in Indian Society.
-4 CC9 : Development of Education in Post- Independence Period Introduction to Aims, Curricula, Rural University and Other Recommendations of University Education Commission (1948-49) Students will learn about aims, Structure, Curricula and Other Recommendations of Mudaliar Commission (1952-53).
+4 CC9 : Dovelopment of Mobility and Mobility in Indian Society.
+Introduction to Aims, Curricula, Rural University and Other 4 CC9 : Development of Education in Post- Independence Recommendations of University Education Commission (1948-49) Period Students will learn about aims, Structure, Curricula and Other Recommendations of Mudaliar Commission (1952-53).
 Introduction to Objectives, Structure, Curricula, Technical and Professional Education, Recommendations on different areas of education of Kothari Commission (1964-66).
 4 CC10 Educational Management and Administration Introduction to Meaning, nature and scope, Need of Educational Management in Modern Education, Process of Educational Management and Administration, Role of Educational Manager.
 Students will know what is meaning and principles, School Organization and its Principle.
 Students will learn about meaning, need and functions, Factors influencing Educational supervision, Difference between inspection and supervision, Styles of leadership.
 4 SEC 2 Educational Thoughts and Ideas of Great Indian Educators Introduction to Philosophy of life, Activities, Ideas on Education and Women Education of Raja Rammohan Roy (1772-1883).
 It will help to know about Educational Philosophy, Aims of Education, Method of Instruction, Activities & Ideas on Women Education of Iswar Chandra Vidyasagar (1820-1891).
 It helps to introduce among students Educational Philosophy, Aims of Education, Method of Instruction, Curriculum of Education, Women Education & Concept of Teacher of Swami Vivekananda (1863-1902).
-5 CC 11 Educational Students will learn about Meaning, Definition Concept, Scope, Ludcational Stadents will learn about wicaring, Deminion Concept, Scope,
+5 CC 11 Educational Students will learn about Meaning, Definition Concept, Scope,